-- 6. Use the joystick controller 3 to slowly drive the SR straight onto the ramp 4 and trailer 5 (see Figure 10.4). - 7.
-When the SR is in place on the trailer, push the Emergency Stop switch (3) (see Figure 10.4) in (OFF) at the platform control box. - 8.
+- 6. Use the joystick controller to slowly drive the SR straight onto the ramp and trailer. - 7.
+When the SR is in place on the trailer, push the Emergency Stop switch in (OFF) at the platform control box. - 8.
 Chock the SR wheels.

-☐ Securing to a Transport Vehicle
+□ Securing to a Transport Vehicle